- September 26, 2017

 - Posted by: admin

-- Category: Blog, Information Technology
+- Category: Articles, Information Technology

 Excerpt from a recent news article read ‘If you had invested INR 4,500 in Bitcoin in 2010, today the investment would be worth INR 459 Crores.’
 This does not make sense!
 Why is it that most people reading this article would not even think about making this kind of money in seven years flat.
 Maybe we did not know what Bitcoin meant back then and when we got to know about it, we thought it is some Ponzi scheme (Some analysts still believe that it is a big bubble which will go down under very soon).

 So if you have had wisdom and would have put aside 4500 in some technology which you don’t understand, it would have made you richer than many of the industrialists and think about the return on investment (Let’s not talk about the tax you would pay on the income).
 Who knows, you would have been on the front page of business magazines like Mukesh Ambani’s son making news all around.

 Cut to reality.
 You did not invest even a single rupee in Bitcoin and are wondering how is it going to impact your life being in one of the fastest developing countries of the World.
 The Good news is that it is not going to impact your daily life (read transactions) any sooner but the Bad news is that if you do not understand what it means, it may be too late to catch the bus.